TheYodash/star-wars-web-app/README.md

 ### II.
 Should have:
 - [ ] Implement search functionality to filter characters.
+- [x] Add filters to refine searches (e.g., filtering characters by species).

 ### III.
 Could have:
-- [x] Add filters to refine searches (e.g., filtering characters by species).
-- [x] Include images for characters, episodes, and spaceships.
+- [x] Include images for characters.
-- [ ] Add a favorite list feature allowing users to save and revisit their favorite characters or spaceships.
+- [ ] Add a favorite list feature allowing users to save and revisit their favorite characters.

 ## Styling Guide